coshinen/blog/_posts/2018-07-30-Dancing-Queen.md

 author: mistydew
 categories: ABBA 翻訳
 tags: 歌詞
-excerpt: You can dance You can jive
+excerpt: You can dance.
+You can jive.
+Having the time of your life.
+Ooh, see that girl.
 ---
 ![arrival](https://raw.githubusercontent.com/mistydew/audio/master/cover/arrival.jpg)